We have information you must know before you buy the FJ Cruiser.

 Though it may look like a two-door, the FJ Cruiser actually has four doors, with the rear side doors opening rearward to create a good-sized opening for access to the back seat and cargo area.
 The rear door also opens wide, and features a backlight glass that can be flipped up when the door itself is closed.

-The FJ Cruiser features an interesting color palate, including Army Green, a bright yellow (Sun Fusion), a silver (Titanium Metallic), the difficult-to-describe Black Diamond, the very literal Brick, plain Black, Silver Fresco Metallic, and Iceberg White.
+The FJ Cruiser features an interesting color palate.
+Depending on the trim level and equipment, you can still order the authentically drab Army Green, a desert-warrior dun called Quicksand, the suitably rousing Cavalry Blue, or the tech-stark Silver Fresco Metallic; in addition to basic Black and Iceberg White.
 The paint color covers only the hood, fenders, body sides, C-pillars and rear door.
-In homage to the old FJ40s, all FJ Cruisers have white roofs.
+In homage to the old FJ40s, all FJ Cruisers (except the monochromatic-red Trail Teams model) have white roofs, helping keep the cabin cool under a blazing sun.

 Like the exterior, the interior of the Toyota FJ Cruiser reflects the character of the early FJ 40s, especially when equipped with the optional body-colored door panel inserts.
 The standard dashboard looks like an extruded aluminum beam, with audio and climate controls set into a body-colored panel in the center.